daydream-skybreak/AI_chat/README.md

 ## Project Overview

 This project is a chatbot application built using Django and Django Rest Framework.
-It includes user authentication using JWT (JSON Web Tokens) and provides endpoints for user registration, login, logout, and chat interactions.
+It includes user authentication using JWT (JSON Web Tokens) and provides endpoints for user registration, login, and chat interactions.

 ## Setup Instructions